Geopyxis carbonaria: Similar species

-Habitat and distribution
+Distribution and habitat

+G. carbonaria is widespread throughout North America from Alaska south, excluding the Gulf Coast region; it appears from March to June on the West Coast and April to September elsewhere.
+It is also found in Europe, and in 2010, was reported for the first time from Turkey.

-Geopyxis carbonaria is widespread on burned soil or charcoal in the spring and throughout the growing season.
+The fungus is widespread on burned soil or charcoal in the spring and throughout the growing season.
 It is one of the most common pioneer species found on burned ground.
 The charred litter on the forest floor increases the underlying soil pH as well as the availability of minerals.
 Fruitbodies are produced from 16 to 139 weeks after a forest fire in areas with coniferous trees.
 Most fruitbodies are produced in the first year after a burn.
 The fungus prefers fruiting in microhabitats with thin postfire duff near standing burned tree trunks.
 Geopyxis carbonaria fruitbodies are often found in the same post-fire stands as morels, although the former is usually more abundant.
 Because the pixie cup fruits earlier than morels, it may serve as an indicator of imminent morel fruiting.
 Other cup fungi often found fruiting in the same area as G. carbonaria include those from the genera Aleuria, Anthracobia, Peziza, and Tarzetta.

-The fungus is found in Europe (from where it was originally described), and is widespread throughout North America.
-The North American distribution extends north to Alaska.
-In 2010, it was reported for the first time from Turkey.